ozfortress/ozfortress_docs/docs/rules/global.md

 ---

 ## 7. Match Organisation
-All time scheduling follows AEST (if daylight savings is not in effect) or AEDT (if daylight savings is in effect).
+All scheduling follows AEST (if [Daylight Saving](https://www.nsw.gov.au/about-nsw/daylight-saving) is not in effect) or AEDT (if [Daylight Saving](https://www.nsw.gov.au/about-nsw/daylight-saving) is in effect).
 Times stated below do not change based on daylight savings, meaning "7PM AEST/AEDT" refers to 7PM for both AEST and AEDT.

 ### 7.1.
 Organisation Responsibility
 Team captains are responsible for all match organisation tasks.
 If they are unable to complete these tasks or ensure these tasks are completed, they must nominate another team member to ensure their completion.